-Cash provided by financing activities for the three months ended March 31, 2023 was \$101.5 million, which consisted primarily of net proceeds from the issuance and sale of shares of common stock in an underwritten public offering and the ATM offering and less than \$0.1 million cash received from exercises of stock options.
+Cash provided by financing activities for the three months ended March 31, 2024 was \$47.3 million, which consisted primarily of net proceeds from the issuance and sale of shares of common stock in an underwritten public offering of \$47.2 million and cash received from the exercise of stock options of \$0.2 million.

-Cash provided by financing activities for the three months ended March 31, 2022 was less than \$0.1 million, which consisted of cash received from exercises of stock options.
+Cash provided by financing activities for the three months ended March 31, 2023 was \$101.5 million, which consisted primarily of net proceeds from the issuance and sale of shares of common stock in an underwritten public offering and the ATM Offering of \$101.5 million and less than \$0.1 million cash received from exercises of stock options.